Thrum CLI Reference

 thrum session set-intent

 Set a free-text description of what the agent is currently working on.
-Appears in thrum agent list --context and thrum agent context.
+Appears in thrum agent list --context.
 Pass an empty string to clear.

 thrum session set-intent TEXT